EnviDat/ckanext-composite/README.rst

    What does it do?
 What features does it have?
    Consider including some screenshots or embedding a video!

 Allows to store structured dataset metadata, single or multiple fields.
 Only one level of subfields is possible.
-The subfields can be basic text o choice dropboxes.
+The subfields can be basic text, date type o choice dropboxes.
 Do not use dashes or numbers in the labels or values of fields.

 ------------